 Dr. Julie Ann Nastasi, Assistant Professor

 Julie Ann Nastasi, ScD, OTD, OTR/L, SCLV, FAOTA earned a bachelor’s degree in occupational therapy from the University of Scranton, a post-professional master’s degree from Tufts University, and a post-professional doctoral degree from Boston University.
 In addition, she has earned a research doctorate in occupational science from Towson University.
 Dr. Nastasi has specialized in low vision rehabilitation, earning a graduate certificate in low vision rehabilitation from the University of Alabama at Birmingham, and specialty certification in low vision from the American Occupational Therapy Association.
 In 2014, Dr. Nastasi was named to the American Occupational Therapy Association’s Roster of Fellows for her contributions to low vision rehabilitation and the field of occupational therapy.

 Dr. Nastasi serves the American Occupational Therapy Association (AOTA) as the Representative Assembly Rep. for Pennsylvania, a reviewer for the American Journal of Occupational Therapy, a reviewer for specialty certification in low vision, and as a co-monitor for the low vision forum.
 Dr. Nastasi previously served as the Commissioner on Education for the Pennsylvania Occupational Therapy Association (POTA), and as Local Conference Co-Chair for the 2015 state conference.
 While residing in New York, Dr. Nastasi held a number of positions within the New York State Occupational Therapy Association (NYSOTA) and the Hudson Taconic District (HTD) of NYSOTA including: Membership Chair (NYSOTA), Putnam/Dutchess Representative (HTD), Secretary (HTD), and Co-Chair of the Program Committee for the 2003 and 2011 Conferences (HTD).
-In addition, Dr. Nastasi served as an Item-Writer for the National Board for Certification in Occupational Therapy (NBCOT) for a number of years and currently serves as an Item-Developer for NBCOT.
+In addition, Dr. Nastasi served as an Item-Writer and Item-Developer for the National Board for Certification in Occupational Therapy (NBCOT).

 Dr. Nastasi has presented at American Occupational Therapy Association’s Annual Conference, Pennsylvania Occupational Therapy Association’s Annual Conference, New York State Occupational Therapy Association’s Annual Conference, Envision Conference, and the Fourth Cooperative Meeting of the Consortium of Multiple Sclerosis Centers and Americas Committee for Treatment and Research in Multiple Sclerosis.